Generally, the water heaters or geysers in the market are sold on different bar pressures that are required for the home

 So, what is bar pressure in a water heater?
 The water pressure in the water heater is measured by ‘bars’, therefore bar pressure is nothing but a water pressure that hits your water tank in a geyser/water heater.
 In most cases, it is suggested to buy an 8 bar pressure geyser to stay safe side irrespective of the building rise.

-Explore our round-up post on best Geysers available in the market in 2020
+Explore our round-up post on best Geysers for home available in the market in 2020

 This rated pressure in the geysers varies from building to building or flat to flat in an apartment.

 For example, if you are living on a loft of three stored buildings hence you will receive less water pressure than a guy living on the ground floor.
 And, this water pressure is subject to change from time to time.

 In the morning rush hours, every house in the building withdraws water from the storage tank hence the water pressure is low in the morning but the pressure is high during noon or later in the night.

 So, keeping all this in mind we must buy the best water heaters for home.

 Also, check our recommendations on best geysers based on bar pressure that is suitable for all most all kinds of buildings.

 - 【25 LITRE】Storage Water Heater; 【BEE 4 STAR RATED】: Extremely Energy Efficient with Extra Thick & High Density PUF Insulation for Maximum Heat Retention